Cardinal-Web3/cardinal-web/README.md

 Cardinal is not trying to be another wallet.

-Cardinal is becoming the protection layer that wallets, exchanges, marketplaces, and users can ask before value moves.
+Cardinal is becoming the protection layer that wallets, exchanges, marketplaces, and users can ask before value moves..

 ```text
 Scan.
 Settle.
 Protect.